Elements-Agency/benjaminjyoung/content/artwork/fruitcake-delivery/index.md

 title: Fruitcake Delivery
 description: Fruitcake Delivery is a watercolor that paints a scene of a delivery truck and driver bringing the joy of fruitcake to the resident of a blue house.
 alt: This watercolor painting depicts a cozy winter scene of a snow-covered house warmly lit from within, as a delivery truck labeled "Fruitcake Haus" unloads boxes in the quiet evening.
-progress: Sticking to my natural style, I start off with a wash using wet-on-wet.
-Then building up middle layers using wet-on-dry, to then finalize the painting with a lot of dry-on-dry brush marks.
-The painting consists of hundreds if not thousands of layers of watercolor painting.
-Building on each time to the depth of values and to as fine detail as I can achieve with the lack of control of the watercolor medium.
-As I have been becoming more and more familiar with my preference of tones, I am introducing more and more earthy pigments, especially yellow ochre and burnt umber in this piece.
 author: Benjamin J. Young

 aliases: [/fruitcake-delivery, /artwork/rachels-house]